.png)

 Modern French restaurants in the €€ tier often default to protein-forward cooking, where the vegetable component is an afterthought dressed in butter.
 What makes L'Aspérule notable within Auxerre's dining options is the deliberate positioning of vegetables as primary rather than supporting.
 This is a meaningful distinction in a cuisine tradition that, at its classical core, has historically treated the garden as garnish.

-Chef Takayuki Nagayoshi's approach — classic French technique applied with a genuine interest in plant-forward cooking — sits within a broader shift that has gathered pace in French regional restaurants over the past decade.
+The kitchen's classic French technique is paired with a clear interest in plant-forward cooking.
 Restaurants like Bras in Laguiole established an intellectual framework for vegetable-centred French cooking at the highest level, and that influence has filtered down through the generations.
 At L'Aspérule, the result is a menu that vegetarians can approach without the usual provincial-French caveat of limited or tokenistic options.
 The kitchen treats the vegetable programme as equal work, not an accommodation.

 This kind of sourcing attention matters at the €€ price point, where margins are tighter and the temptation to standardise purchasing is higher.
 The fact that the kitchen maintains ingredient quality at this tier, and that this is consistently noted by those who have eaten there, is a credible signal.
-A Google rating of 4.6 across 520 reviews suggests that the kitchen's approach is not performing for critics but landing consistently with the public eating there regularly.
+A Google rating of 4.7 across 549 reviews suggests that the kitchen's approach lands consistently with the public.

 Classical Technique, Local Audience